Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 Get more Info

-• Please review the following requirements: General Performance Requirements for all programs.
+• Please review the following General Performance Requirements for all programs.

-• Handle stressful situations related to technical and procedural standards and patient care situations.
+• Handle stressful situations related to technical and procedural standards, as well as patient care situations.

 • Respond quickly and appropriately to emergencies using the English language.

-• Communicate effectively with patients and staff in clear English in verbal and written forms.
+• Communicate effectively with patients and staff in clear, concise English, both verbally and in written form.

 • Read and interpret (or learn how to) patient charts and requisitions.